 The University of Kentucky College of Medicine – Bowling Green Campus, the first 4-year regional medical school in Kentucky, is located on the campus of The Medical Center at Bowling Green.
 As a teaching hospital, our hospital is committed to constantly raising the bar to provide better healthcare for residents of Southcentral Kentucky.

-Our residency program may be new, but our ideals are not.
+Our residency program may be relatively new, but our ideals are not.
 We have a very strong and well-respected clinical pharmacy program.
-We are focused and fully committed to creating a top notch residency experience.
+We are focused and fully committed to creating a top-notch residency experience.
 Our standards and expectations are as rigorous as the most well-established and distinguished programs.

 Our clinical staff participate in rounding and collaboration in patient care with some of the area’s most distinguished attending physicians, medical students, residents, and fellows in various specialties.
 Our clinicians practice evidence-based medicine and strive to stay up to date to provide the best possible care for our patients.

-Our ambulatory care, long term care and community pharmacists directly interact with patients and providers to address the needs of patients during transitions of care.
+Our pharmacists directly interact with patients and providers to address the needs of patients during transitions of care.

-Our PGY-1 residency program is affiliated with the University of Kentucky College of Pharmacy and is seeking accreditation from the American Society of Health-System Pharmacists.
+Our PGY-1 residency program is affiliated with the University of Kentucky College of Pharmacy and is accredited by the American Society of Health-System Pharmacists.

 - Graduate of an ACPE-accredited College or School of Pharmacy